-Usually beginners start out with a vape that looks like a cigarette (e-cig), then eventually upgrade to a pen-style unit with a tank or clearomizer to hold the e-liquid.
-Advanced users tend to gravitate towards Mods because the possibilities for customization are endless.
+Sometimes beginners start out with a vape that looks like a cigarette (e-cig), then eventually upgrade to a pen-style unit with a tank or clearomizer to hold the e-liquid.
+Intermediate and advanced users tend to gravitate towards Mods because the possibilities for customization are endless.

 Vaporizer pens are generally known to be those that work with wax and oil concentrates.
 Some of these closely resemble the look and feel of an e-cig or e-liquid pen, but the atomizer or coil where you place your material is a bit different.